-(Note: This is a re-post of mine from seven years ago, and with an end of the year coming again, appropriate.
+(Note: This is a re-post of mine from three years ago, and with an end of the year coming again, appropriate.
 The original piece appeared here on Dec.
 30, 2007.
 And yes, indeed, 2008 was really one for the books, a watershed year).

 Near forty years ago was 1968.
 A very big, long year.
 Life-altering situations erupted in January and continued until December 1972.